jonsim/music-tagger/README.md

 In more detail, the program should explore a given directory and extract song information from the folder structure (if it is artist/album/song.mp3), the file name and any applicable ID3 tags (either v1 or v2 or both).
-The correct information (from these 3 potential sources) is then decided upon before the folder structure is updated (to artist/album/song.mp3), the file renamed appropriately (to "TRACKNUM Song Title.mp3") and is correctly tagged (with both an ID3v1.1 and an ID3v2.3.0 tag).
+The correct information (from these three potential sources) is then decided upon before the folder structure is updated (to artist/album/song.mp3), the file renamed appropriately (to "TRACKNUM Song Title.mp3") and is correctly tagged (with both an ID3v1.1 and an ID3v2.3.0 tag).